openstack/python-keystoneclient/docs/shell.rst

 .. program:: keystone
 .. highlight:: bash

-.. warning:: COMING SOON

-    The command line interface is not yet completed.
-This document serves as a reference for the implementation.

 The :program:`keystone` shell utility interacts with OpenStack Keystone API from the command line.
 It supports the entirety of the OpenStack Keystone API.